British sitcom: All Gas and Gaiters

 Bringing the first light-hearted satirical look at the church, during 1966–1971 All Gas and Gaiters paved the way for Bless Me, Father (1978–1981) with Arthur Lowe, and farcical ecclesiastical comedies such as Father Ted and The Vicar of Dibley in the 1990s.
 Starring Derek Nimmo with Robertson Hare, William Mervyn, John Barron, Joan Sanderson (Please Sir!, Fawlty Towers), and Ernest Clark, it was written by husband-and-wife team Pauline Devaney and Edwin Apps and directed by John Howard Davies and Stuart Allen.
 The successful series, which after an initial controversy became a favourite of Britain's clergy, was followed by two spin-offs also starring Nimmo: Oh, Brother!
 (1968–1970), 19 episodes written by David Climie and Austin Steele, with supporting roles by Sir Felix Aylmer, Patrick McAlinney and Derek Francis, and its sequel Oh, Father!
 (1973) with Felix Aylmer, Laurence Naismith, Pearl Hackney and David Kelly, also written by Climie and Steele.
 All Gas and Gaiters was produced by Stuart Allen, John Howard Davies, and Robin Nash, and the music was provided by Stanley Myers.

 Me Mammy

 With Milo O'Shea, and Yootha Joyce (Man About the House, George and Mildred) in the lead roles, Me Mammy was written by Hugh Leonard, produced by James Gilbert and Sydney Lotterby for the BBC and aired 1968–1971 for 21 episodes over 3 series.
 Bunjy Kennefick, played by O'Shea, is an Irish mother's boy living in London.
 He is a top executive of a company and lives a bachelor lifestyle.
 However, his old-fashioned Catholic mother often puts a stop to his plans, many of them involving his girlfriend Miss Argyll, played by Joyce.

+Please Sir!

+Created by John Esmonde and Bob Larbey Please Sir! features actors John Alderton (No, Honestly and Bless This House), Deryck Guyler, Penny Spencer, Joan Sanderson (Fawlty Towers), Noel Howlett, Erik Chitty and Richard Davies.
+Produced by London Weekend Television for ITV, the series based on a secondary school class of 16 year old pupils and their teacher, ran for 55 episodes between 1968 and 1972.As with many situation comedies of this era, a film version was developed and released in 1971.
+This was set in an outdoor pursuit centre, but starred most of the TV cast.